-Young adults range from 12 to 18 years of age and a variety of programs were offered to support their success in school and to foster new interests.
-All computer skills programs are open to them and a special "Homework Help" program is offered in the computer lab geared specifically to school research needs.
-In 2006 we had 8 regular class visits (213 attending).
-The half-day Grade 8 Research Skills Development program was held 10 times with 240 attending.
+Young adults range in age from 12 to 18 years of age and a variety of programs were offered to support their success in school and to foster new interests.
+All computer skills programs are open to this age group.
+Homework Help for Teens in the Computer Lab was offered throughout the year and xxxx attended.
+The half-day Grade 8 Research Skills Development program was held xx times with xxxx attending.
 In 2006 a partnership was developed with the Library Consultant at the District School Board of Niagara.
-A number of DSBN professional development seminars were held at the Central Library and included sessions by library staff.
+A number of DSNB professional development seminars were held at the Central Library and included sessions by library staff in order to promote library resources including the professional support that the Library can provide to teachers, school librarians and students.

-General interest programs for teens included: Glitter and Glamour (a program about the appropriate use of skin care products); St. John Ambulance Babysitter's Course; Knitting Workshop; Writing Workshop; Photography Workshop and Contest; Teen Yoga; Drawing skills and a summer Teen Book club.
+General interest programs for teens included: Glitter and Glamour (a program about the appropriate use of skin care products), St. John Ambulance Babysitter's Course; Knitting Workshop; Writing Workshop; Photography Workshop and Contest; Teen Yoga; Drawing skills and a summer Teen Book club.
 A Teen Writer's Club was launched in September and is an ongoing program in partnership with the Canadian Authors Association.